Roussel de Bailleul: Life

 In 1077, Roussel was ransomed from his Constantinopolitan imprisonment to lead a battalion against Nikephoros Bryennios the Elder.
 Roussel garrisoned in Perinthus and he was joined there by Nikephoritzes after the fall of Michael VII.
-Roussel died suddenly and Nikephoritzes was blamed to have poisoned him.
+Roussel died suddenly and Nikephoritzes was accused of having poisoned him.

+In literature

+Roussel's life was the subject of a 1954 novel by Alfred Duggan, The Lady for Ransom.